rurban/libu8ident/c23++proposal.md

-Further restriction of the TR31 profile to only recommended scripts leads to smaller sets for identifiers, and implementation of a proper TR39 mixed script profile fixes most of the current security problems.
-The only remaining problems are bidi overrides in strings or comments, which cannot be handled with identifier restrictions, but tokenizer or preprocessor warnings. #include filename restrictions should be done also, but that is out of the scope of this document, as the existing filesystems care much less about unicode security than programming languages.
+Further restriction of the TR31 profile to only recommended scripts leads to smaller sets for identifiers, and implementation of a proper TR39 mixed script profile fixes most of the current unicode security problems with identifiers.
+The only remaining problems are bidi overrides in strings or comments, which cannot be handled with identifier restrictions, but tokenizer or preprocessor warnings, as recently added to gcc. `#include filename` restrictions should be done also, but that is out of the scope of this document, as the existing filesystems care much less about unicode security for identifiers than programming languages.

 Implementing mixed script detection per document (C++ Header and